The Top 3 Estate Planning Mistakes Doctors Make

 For this small percentage of doctors who have properly executed their plan, there is still another hurdle.
 The plan is usually generic.
 For example, the assets are often distributed to the children 1/3 at 21, 1/3 at 25 and 1/3 at 30 (or something like that).

-I recently met with a doctor couple in San Francisco, CA with this distribution pattern.
+To illustrate how this one of the top estate planning mistakes, I recently met with a doctor couple in San Francisco, CA with this distribution pattern.
 They would have an 8 million dollar (with life insurance) estate if they died today.
 Fortunately, they had just met with an attorney to draft their estate plan with the intent to take care of their 2 minor children.
 Unfortunately, the plan will likely do more harm than good to their children.
 I asked them how they felt about the possibility of their son getting over 1.5 million dollars automatically on his 21st birthday.
-It did not take long for them to consider the effects on their son (no matter how good of kid he turns out to be) that a seven-figure automatic distribution could have.
+It did not take long for them to consider the effects on their son (no matter how good of a young man he turns out to be) that a seven-figure automatic distribution could have.
 This, among other deficiencies in their generic plan, caused them to seek out a more tailored strategy that flowed from a more thoughtful and customized approach to estate planning.

 Randy is a trusted resource for doctors and high-net-worth individuals and families, offering comprehensive financial planning as well as rare private equity opportunities for his clients.
 Randy earned his J.D. and LL.M. in Taxation from Washington University in St. Louis.
 Randy is a Certified Financial Planner® as well as a Missouri-licensed attorney.
 In addition to co-founding 25, he founded The Larson Law Firm, LLC, practicing in the areas of estate planning, business law, and asset protection for physicians and dentists.